SeraphyBR/dotfiles/README.md

 > $ yaourt -S [installed_programs.txt](https://github.com/SeraphyBR/DotFiles/blob/master/installed_programs.txt)

 #### Obs2: I also recently made a [setup script](https://github.com/SeraphyBR/DotFiles/blob/master/setup-dotfiles.sh), but it is available only in Brazilian Portuguese, made for my personal use.
-It works only on the Manjaro Distro.
+It works on Manjaro and Arch Linux.
+* It works on Arch Linux, but it will be reported that some packages were not found, since they are from the manjaro repository

 ### Screenshots: